Zaskia Adya Mecca

-Zaskia Adya Mecca (born 8 September 1987) is an Indonesian actress and presenter of Sunda-Aceh-German descent.
-She is married to movie director Hanung Bramantyo and the oldest sister of an actors Haykal Kamil and Marsha Natika, and a younger sister-in-law of actor Ferry Ardiansyah.
+Zaskia Adya Mecca is an Indonesian actress and presenter of Sunda-Aceh-German descent.
+She is married to movie director Hanung Bramantyo and the oldest sister of actors Haykal Kamil and Marsha Natika, and a younger sister-in-law of actor Ferry Ardiansyah.

 Career

 Zaskia started her career as a model, winning second place in Model Kawanku in 2001.
 She was subsequently offered supporting roles in the soap operas Senandung Masa Puber and Cinta SMU.

 Zaskia starred in the soap opera Kiamat Sudah Dekat, directed by Deddy Mizwar.
 She has also appeared in Cinta SMU, Senandung Masa Puber, Lorong Waktu, Munajah Cinta, Aqso dan Madina, Dibalik Jilbab Zaskia, and Para Pencari Tuhan, Seasons 1–6.

-The end of December 2006, Zaskia starred in the television film on TVRI entitled Ibunda, directed by Rudi Imam.
-In 2007, Zaskia she appeared in the religious films Kun Fayakuun and Ayat-Ayat Cinta, based on the novel of the same name by Habiburrahman El Shirazy.
+At the end of December 2006, Zaskia starred in the television film on TVRI entitled Ibunda, directed by Rudi Imam.
+In 2007, Zaskia appeared in the religious films Kun Fayakuun and Ayat-Ayat Cinta, based on the novel of the same name by Habiburrahman El Shirazy.
 She has also appeared in Doa Yang Mengancam and Sang Pencerah..